madifz/100-days-of-code/r3-log.md

 ### R3D21/22 (21-22/10/2021)

 - Rocket Academy Basics Beat That Project (https://basics.rocketacademy.co/projects/project-2-beat-that).
-Got stuck for 2 days thinking I could only use if/else but then realized that project was not due till next week and we could use loops and arrays.
+Got stuck for 2 days thinking I could only use if/else but then realized that project was not due till next week and we could use loops and ### R3D20 (20/10/2021)

+### R3D23/24 (23-24/10/2021)

+- learning web3 just for some basic understanding and created my first smart contract with buildspace.so